MicrosoftDocs/azure-devops-docs/docs/boards/work-items/quick-ref.md

 ::: moniker range=">= azure-devops-2019 < azure-devops"

-You customize work item types using either the Inheritance process model or On-premises XML process model, depending on the selection made when [creating the project collection](/azure/devops/server/admin/manage-project-collections?view=azure-devops-2019) on which the project is defined.
+You customize work item types using either the Inheritance process model or On-premises XML process model, depending on the selection made when [you created the project collection](/azure/devops/server/admin/manage-project-collections) on which the project is defined.

 ### Inherited process model